-- Your role is as an owner, executive, officer, manager or similar position (includes consulting); - Your role in the outside activity is related to your Laboratory position and/or duties; - The activity is related to the Laboratory mission; or - The outside organization has a business agreement with Triad or the U.S. Government.
+- Your role is as an owner, executive, officer, manager or similar position (includes consulting); - Your role in the outside activity is related to your Laboratory position and/or duties; - The activity is related to Laboratory mission; or - The outside organization has a business agreement with Triad or the U.S. Government.

-Activities that are considered to be part of the employee's LANL job duties do not require a Request.
 Visit the EA-Ethics website to use the Outside Activity Decision Tool or call or email EA-Ethics for advice.